jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/nvidia.md

 1. Add the CUDA repo to your package manager.

-   Browse the following directory to find the appropriate .repo file for your distribution: [CUDA repos](https://developer.download.nvidia.com/compute/cuda/repos/)
+   Browse the following directory to find the appropriate repository file for your distribution: [CUDA repos](https://developer.download.nvidia.com/compute/cuda/repos/)

    Install the appropriate repository file into your package manager.
 The way to do this depends on your package manager and OS release.
-For example, Fedora 41 users will use the command:
+Replace the repo URL in the examples below with the one that is appropriate for you distro.

+   a.
+Fedora, RHEL, CentOS:

-   `sudo dnf config-manager addrepo --from-repofile=https://developer.download.nvidia.com/compute/cuda/repos/fedora41/$(uname -m)/cuda-fedora41.repo`
+   `sudo dnf config-manager addrepo --from-repofile=https://developer.download.nvidia.com/compute/cuda/repos/fedora42/$(uname -m)/cuda-fedora42.repo`

+   b.
+Debian, Ubuntu

+   `echo "deb https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2404/x86_64/cuda-ubuntu2404.pin stable main" | sudo tee /etc/apt/sources.list.d/cuda-ubuntu2404.list`

+   `sudo apt-get update`

-2. Install packages `cuda-toolkit` and `nvidia-container-toolkit-base`
+3. Install packages `cuda-toolkit` and `nvidia-container-toolkit-base`

+   a.
+Fedora, RHEL, CentOS:

    `sudo dnf install cuda-toolkit nvidia-container-toolkit-base`

+   b.
+Debian, Ubuntu:

+   `sudo apt-get install -y cuda-toolkit nvidia-container-toolkit-base`

-3. Generate a CDI specification file.
+5. Generate a CDI specification file.

    `sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml`

    See: [Support for Container Device Interface — NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/cdi-support.html)

-4. Adapt your podman commandline or systemd container file to use the device: `nvidia.com/gpu=0`
+6. Adapt your podman commandline or systemd container file to use the device: `nvidia.com/gpu=0`

    For example, your podman commandline should now look like this: